steveschnepp/blog.pwkf.org/_posts/2023-05-21-rts-gamedev-series.md

 sense.
 {: .panel .info}

-Also, some modding should be possible, but not via the usual lua extensibilty, but via the quake2 native DLL model.
+Also, some modding should be possible, but not via the usual lua extensibility, but via the quake2 native DLL model.
 Some SDK should be provided so that building a mod without rebuilding the whole source code is possible.
 Very much like how one can build Linux Modules out of the source tree.